KEZK-FM: Christmas music

 KEZK has been "St. Louis’ Official Christmas Station" since 2003.
 They switch to Christmas music during the second week of November, and air Christmas music until December 25, when the station usually plays 36 hours of commercial-free Christmas music from noon on Christmas Eve until midnight on December 25.
 KEZK also played Christmas music in late March until early April 2020 during the first few weeks of the COVID-19 pandemic quarantines, calling it “Christmas In March”.

 HD Radio

 KEZK-FM's HD2 channel carries an urban contemporary format as "Hot 98.7", reflecting its simulcast on FM translator K254CR (98.7 FM).
-Prior to March 24, 2025, the HD2 channel and K254CR simulcasted KMOX; on the aforementioned date, KEZK-HD2/K254CR and WHHL (104.1 FM) swapped formats.
+Prior to March 24, 2025, the HD2 channel and K254CR simulcast KMOX; the change to "Hot" was a format swap with WHHL (104.1 FM), which became KMOX-FM.